cprieststephens/be-async-promise-katas/README.md

 ## Getting started

 - Create a fork of this repo.
-- Clone your copy of the repo using the command: git clone git@github.com:_your-github-username_/javascript-basics-express
+- Copy the fork's git address and clone to you machine using `git clone`.

 ## Install the dependencies